Lynnesbian/super-amy/README.md

 If you're just planning on playing the game, you don't need to worry about this section.
 If you're planning on using some of Super Amy's assets or code for your own project, make sure you're familiar with the terms of the licence.

 ### Super Amy
-The source code of this project, **not** including all music and graphics, and also **not** including the supplied libraries, is licenced under the [MPL 2.0](https://www.mozilla.org/media/MPL/2.0/index.txt) licence.
+The source code of this project, **not** including all music, sound effects, and graphics, and also **not** including the supplied libraries, is licenced under the [MPL 2.0](https://www.mozilla.org/media/MPL/2.0/index.txt) licence.
 The text of this licence is available in the "COPYING" file in the root directory of this project.

-The assets used in this project -- that is, the music and graphics, but **not** the supplied libraries, and **not** the source code -- are available under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) licence.
+The assets used in this project -- that is, the music, sound effects, and graphics, but **not** the supplied libraries, and **not** the source code -- are available under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) licence.
 The text of this licence is available in the "asset-licence.txt" file in the "res" directory of this project.

 ![CC BY 4.0](https://licensebuttons.net/l/by/4.0/88x31.png "CC BY 4.0")